boystrange/LinearityChallenge/fin/Reduction.lagda.md

 Reducible P = ∃[ Q ] P ~> Q
 ```

-We also define the reflexive, transitive closure of reduction.
+We also define the reflexive, transitive closure of reduction which
+is useful e.g. for stating and proving [deadlock
+freedom](DeadlockFreedom.lagda.md).

 ```agda
 data _~>*_ {Γ} : Process Γ -> Process Γ -> Set where